AI and Hyper-automation: Untapped Efficiencies and Savings for Schools, Colleges, and Trusts

 Conference Objectives

-• To define the common industry-agnostic areas where AI Hyper automation is already providing dividends.
+• To identify the common, industry-agnostic practices in which the development of AI hyper-automation is already providing dividends.

 • To scope out where onerous work and complex processes may be quickly automated.

-• To showcase where this is already being done within the context of education management.
+• To showcase where this is already being done within the context of School, Trust and College management.

 • To define the next steps as to where the development of solutions and tools can maximise cost and efficiency savings.